Menu

 Aleppo

-Known as one of the most heavily damaged cities in the war, Aleppo is where remains of citadels, souks, and ancient churches reveal stories from every era.
+Known as one of the most heavily damaged cities in the war, Aleppo is where the remains of citadels, souks, and ancient churches reveal stories from every era.
 Today, parts of the city are gradually rebuilding, and visiting Aleppo means meeting locals determined to revive their beloved city.

 Aleppo city view